Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Experiments

-We denote the number of clusters in the dataset by $k$ and the maximum number of clusters to extract by $K$.
-For a dataset with $n$ objects, the clustering assignment is represented by a discrete $n$-dimensional vector $\bc$, i.e., $c_i \in \seta{0, 1, ..., K-1, K}$ for $i = 1,...,n$.
+The Frank-Wolfe gap (Definition \ref{def:fw:gap}) and the distance between two consecutive iterates are used as the stopping criterion for the FW variants and replicator dynamics.
+Specifically, let $\epsilon$ be the threshold, then an algorithm stops if $g_t \leq \epsilon$ or if $\norm{\bx_{t+1} - \bx_t} \leq \epsilon$.
+In the experiments we set $\epsilon$ to Python's epsilon, $\epsilon \approx 2.2 \cdot 10^{-16}$, and the cutoff parameter $\delta$ to $\delta = 2 \cdot 10^{-12}$.
+We denote the true number of clusters in the dataset by $k$ and the maximum number of clusters to extract by $K$.
+For a dataset with $n$ objects, the clustering solution is represented by a discrete $n$-dimensional vector $\bc$, i.e., $c_i \in \seta{0, 1, ..., K-1, K}$ for $i = 1,...,n$.
 If $c_i = c_j$, then objects $i$ and $j$ are in the same cluster.
 The discrete values $0, 1,..., K-1, K$ are called labels and represent the different clusters.
-Label 0 is designated to represent `no cluster' -- if $c_i = 0$, then object $i$ is unassigned.
+Label 0 is designated to represent `no cluster', i.e., if $c_i = 0$, then object $i$ is unassigned.
 We may regularize the pairwise similarities by a shift parameter, as described in detail in \cite{CarlJohnell:Thesis:2020}.

-\textbf{Clustering metrics.} To evaluate the clustering quality, we compare the predicted solution and the ground truth solution w.r.t.
+To evaluate the clusterings, we compare the predicted solution and the ground truth w.r.t.
 Adjusted Rand Index (ARI) \cite{hubert1985} and V-Measure \cite{vmeasure2007}.
-The Rand index is the ratio of the object pairs that are either in the same cluster or in different clusters, in both the predicted and ground truth solutions.
+The Rand index is the ratio of the object pairs that are either in the same or in different clusters, in both the predicted and ground truth solutions.
 V-measure is the harmonic mean of homogeneity and completeness.
 We may also report the Assignment Rate (AR), representing the rate of the objects assigned to a valid cluster.
+As we will discuss, it is common in DSC to apply a postprocessing in order to make AR equal to 1.